AdityaParadeshi/M1_Food-Ordering-System_App/Mini Project/1_Requirements/README.md

 -Wide Coverage –  food ordering allows restaurants to have a wide coverage of customer requirements and food preferences.
 -Good Customer Support –  food ordering helps in gaining good customer support and works for their requirement and food preferences.
 It keeps changing food menus and tries to expand it with good customer support.

-Weakness
+Weakness:
--Technology lags.
+.
+Technology lags.
--Need of new merchant partners.
+.
+Need of new merchant partners.
--possibility of wrong orders.
+. possibility of wrong orders.

 Opportunities
-- Technology Advancements.
+.
+Technology Advancements.
--Product/app improvement.
+.
+Product/app improvement.

 Threats
--Change in economic Condition.
+.
+Change in economic Condition.
--Price Competation.
+.
+Price Competation.